Hand-E-Food/public/python/llm/README.md

 Starts a new conversation with a system prompt.
 This must be specified before any **user** or **assistant** blocks.
+The text in this block is the new system prompt.
+This block may be empty to restart the conversation but keep the previous system prompt.
+The first system block cannot be empty because there is no previous system prompt.

 ### user